abacusorg/zeldovich-PLT/README.md

 This redshift should be in a quasi-linear regime where linear theory is still mostly valid, e.g. `z~5`.

 `ZD_k_cutoff`: *double*
-The wavenumber above which not to input any power, expressed such that `k_max = k_Nyquist / k_cutoff`, e.g. `ZD_k_cutoff = 2` means we null out modes above half-Nyquist.
-Non-whole numbers like 1.5 are allowed.
+The wavenumber above which not to generate any power, expressed such that `k_max = k_Nyquist / k_cutoff`, e.g. `ZD_k_cutoff = 2` means we null out modes above half-Nyquist.
+Fractional numbers like 1.5 are allowed.
 This is useful for doing convergence tests, e.g. run once with `PPD=64` and `ZD_k_cutoff = 1`, and again with `PPD=128` and `ZD_k_cutoff = 2`.
 This will produce two boxes with the exact same modes (although the PLT corrections will be slightly different), but the second box's modes are oversampled by a factor of two.

-To keep the random number generation synchronized between the two boxes (fixed number of particle planes per block), `ZD_NumBlock` is increased by a factor of `ZD_k_cutoff`.
+If `ZD_Version=1`, then to keep the random number generation synchronized between the two boxes (fixed number of particle planes per block), `ZD_NumBlock` is increased by a factor of `ZD_k_cutoff`.
+So do not change `ZD_NumBlock` between invocations in version 1!
+Version 2 does not suffer from this limitation.

 `BoxSize`: *double*
 This is the box size, probably in Mpc or h<sup>-1</sup>Mpc.
 The zeldovich code only cares about the units to the extent that they should match the units in the power spectrum file.
 See `ZD_Pk_scale` for further discussion.